 top of page

-This live online AP Psychology class for high school homeschoolers is the equivalent of a one-semester introductory college Psychology class.
+This live online AP Psychology course for high school homeschoolers is the equivalent of a one-semester introductory college Psychology class.
 It is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
+It can be taken live or in an asynchronous manner.

 • Live Classes: Students meet live with their instructor and classmates for 60 minutes once a week.
 These live sessions provide a review of topics covered in weekly lessons and a platform for class discussion and questions.